 Videotapes of consultation interviews will be shown extensively to illustrate important clinical moments, interventional choice points, and a range of associated treatment techniques.
 This clinical material will also be viewed through the lenses provided by several classic papers and book chapters, thus facilitating the integration of theory, clinical formulation, and technique.

-Peter Reiner, PhD is Core Faculty at the Chicago Center for Psychoanalysis and Faculty at The Feinberg School of Medicine at Northwestern University.
+Peter Reiner, PhD, LMFT is Core Faculty at the Chicago Center for Psychoanalysis and Faculty at The Feinberg School of Medicine at Northwestern University.
 He served as Coordinator of Clinical Training at the Family Institute of Chicago and is licensed separately as a clinical psychologist and a marriage and family therapist.
 Peter is an award-winning teacher who has led more than 50 graduate and post-graduate classes or seminars in systemically-oriented couple and family psychotherapy and psychodynamically-oriented psychotherapy.
 Dr. Reiner has written at length about the training and supervision of psychodynamically-oriented couple and family therapists, including “Training psychodynamic family therapists,” (in Lebow, Chambers, & Breunlin [Eds.]
 Encyclopedia of Couple and Family Therapy, 2017) and “Systemic psychodynamic supervision,” (in Todd & Storm [Eds.], The Complete Systemic Supervisor: Context, Philosophy, and Pragmatics [2nd ed.], 2014).
 Dr. Reiner maintains a private practice in Chicago of psychoanalytic psychotherapy with individuals, and systemic psychotherapy with couples and families.

 Course Title: The Clinical Use of Dreams (12 CE credits)